slz2003/RFCScope-/Errata_filtering/Result_manual/9868-19/packetizer_raw_output.md

 Revise Section 19 to explicitly state that its rules apply by default and are subject to configuration overrides, aligning its scope with Sections 6, 11, 14, and 15.

-**Severity:** Medium
-  *Basis:* The conflict may lead to implementations that either disregard necessary security checks or misapply the default behavior, affecting interoperability and security.

-**Confidence:** High

-**Experts mentioning this issue:**

-- Scope Expert: Issue-1
-- Deontic Expert: Issue-1

 ---